middlebury/college-handbook/content/i-policies-for-all/health-safety/alcohol-drugs.md

 j.
 Repeated unsafe intoxication.

-k. <span style="text-decoration:underline">Middlebury-College Specific</span>: The following actions are specifically prohibited at Middlebury College:
+k.
+Middlebury-College Specific: The following actions are specifically prohibited at Middlebury College:

-1. Violating party regulations.
+Violating party regulations.
 Party regulations may be found in the office of the Dean of Students and the Department of Public Safety, and at [go/party](https://www.middlebury.edu/student-life/community-living/residential-life/student-responsibilities-and-expectation/party-information).
 Small, informal gatherings held in individual rooms, suites, and small houses occupied by students of legal age, at which alcoholic beverages are consumed, do not have to be registered.
 Residents of the living space will be treated as "party hosts," and held responsible for the actions of individuals in attendance.
 Students are responsible for unregistered gatherings and related activities that occur in their rooms, whether or not they are present.

-2. For purposes of this policy, residential hallways are normally considered private spaces.
+For purposes of this policy, residential hallways are normally considered private spaces.
 Students of legal age may transport open alcohol containers for personal use within residence halls, but the use of hallways for parties is prohibited.
 Individual Commons may designate certain spaces in residence halls as senior commons rooms; these spaces will be considered private.

-3. Possession of alcohol in first-year residence halls.
+Possession of alcohol in first-year residence halls.

-4. Possession of kegs or common containers.
+Possession of kegs or common containers.
 Possession by students of kegs or common containers (e.g., punch bowls) without advance party registration with the appropriate office (see [go/party](https://www.middlebury.edu/student-life/community-living/residential-life/student-responsibilities-and-expectation/party-information)) is prohibited.
 Unauthorized kegs or common containers will be confiscated, along with taps, and the Department of Public Safety will return confiscated kegs and taps to the vendor.

-5. Multiple instances involving assignment to a sober friend, and single or multiple instances involving alcohol/drug-related transport to the hospital and/or to detoxification facilities may also result in disciplinary action, consistent with the Medical Amnesty Policy (below).
+Multiple instances involving assignment to a sober friend, and single or multiple instances involving alcohol/drug-related transport to the hospital and/or to detoxification facilities may also result in disciplinary action, consistent with the Medical Amnesty Policy (below).

-**<a name="drugs" id="drugs"></a>Drugs**
+#### **Drugs**

 The following actions are prohibited:

 a.
 Using or possessing illegal drugs or controlled substances, including but not limited to prescription medication without a properly issued prescription.